Shall I be mum?

 HEADING INTO LONDON?
 TRY…

 Afternoon tea never looked so good!
-The super-luxe 5* hotel’s Prêt-À-Portea (love the name) is inspired by the V&A’s sell out Christian Dior exhibition with the designers iconic pieces transformed into delicate biscuits and fancies.
-Tea also includes mini savoury skewers, taster spoons, canapés and sandwiches for £60pp, or go couture and upgrade to Laurent-Perrier Rosé, Bollinger Rosé or Ruinart Blanc de Blancs for £76pp.
-Well, it is The Berkley, dahaaaring!
+The super-luxe 5* hotel’s Prêt-À-Portea (love the name) is inspired by the catwalk designs sashaying down the runway.
+And this year they’ve introduced a delicious new finale: a cake made in collaboration with a fashion world tastemaker.
+Marching in for SS20 is fashion editor, renowned stylist and ‘best-dressed list’ regular Martha Ward.
+The tea also includes mini savoury skewers, taster spoons, canapés and sandwiches for £60pp, or go couture and upgrade to Laurent-Perrier Rosé, Bollinger Rosé or Ruinart Blanc de Blancs for £76pp.
+Well, it is The Berkley, dahaaarling!

 London Landmarks Afternoon Tea, Town House at The Kensington